An unexpected enclave of global flavours in a neighbourhood that offers plenty more than the famous railway terminus

 For anyone who took it for granted, considered it lowbrow, or tried to have it silenced, the returning vibrancy of the night looks set to remind us all of its place right at the very heart of culture.

-Find this article in our latest print magazine: Camdenist Presents… The Night, out now across borough and Central London.
+This article first appeared in our print magazine: Camdenist Presents… The Night.

-Tom Kihl is founder of Camdenist and a former editor at DJ Magazine and Ministry of Sound
+Tom Kihl is founder of Camdenist.
+He’s a former editor at DJ Magazine and at Ministry of Sound